helium/HIP/0000-Hotspots-Providing-Redundant-Coverage-Must-Compete-With-First-to-Witness.md

 Suppose 16 hotspots witness a beacon.
 Suppose 4 are invalidated with *Invalidation Reason*.
 This would mean that only 12 total hotspots would be rewarded.
 There is no recurrsion, once a hotspot is denied it no longer competes.
 The number of hotspots invalidated with *Invalidation Reason* do not count towards the total number of hotspots to witness a beacon.

-To avoid being invalidated with *Invalidation Reason*, a hotspot's witness must be faster to respond than all other hotspots within *Minimum Distance*, or all other hotspots within *Minimum Distance* must have been previously invalidated with *Invalidation Reason*.
+To avoid being invalidated with *Invalidation Reason*, a hotspot providing *Redundant Coverage* must be faster to respond than all other hotspots within *Minimum Distance*, or all other hotspots within *Minimum Distance* must have been previously invalidated with *Invalidation Reason*.

 ## Drawbacks